Spirit1230/Sequences/README.md

 # Iterations

-Library with finctions designed to find different permutations and combinations of arrays
+Library with functions designed to find different permutations and combinations of arrays